 Average Net Price

+Waldorf University is a private liberal arts college accredited by the Higher Learning Commission.
 Waldorf University has evolved significantly since its origins as an evangelical college in 1903.
 This Forest City, IA school grew from a business-focused curriculum to offer a range of liberal arts programs by the late 20th century.
 The university adopted its current name in 2016 to reflect the breadth of its offerings.
-U.S. News & World Report placed Waldorf University at No. 117 among Regional Universities Midwest, showing the school’s growth from its humble origins.
+In 2022, Waldorf was transferred to the Waldorf Lutheran College Foundation and is in the process of becoming a nonprofit institution.

 Applicants to Waldorf University discover the school’s efforts to cast a wide net for students.
 The minimum standards for a new applicant include a high school GPA of 2.0 and an ACT score of 18, or an SAT score of 940.
 Waldorf University helps promising students pay for their education with scholarships like the Pillars Scholarship.